juxor/afaq/markdown/secH6.md

 Council of Workers' Control."_ [Silvana Malle, **The Economic Organisation of War Communism, 1918-1921**, p.
 95 and p.
 94]

-Moreover, the Bolsheviks had systematically stopped the factory committee organising together, using their controlled unions to come _"out firmly against the attempt of the Factory Committees to form a national organisation."_ The unions _"prevented the convocation of a planned All-
+Moreover, the Bolsheviks had systematically stopped the factory committees organising together, using their controlled unions to come _"out firmly against the attempt of the Factory Committees to form a national organisation."_ The unions _"prevented the convocation of a planned All-